List of Formula One constructors: Team's nationality

-Unlike drivers who are required to compete in the FIA Formula One World Championship under the nationality of their passport and in case of a multiple citizenship they can choose their "official" nationality, the FIA's International Sporting Code states that teams competing in the FIA Formula One World Championship shall compete under the nationality of their parent National Automobile Club that issued their FIA racing licence.
-On the basis of this regulation, despite the fact that most current teams are based in the UK, only the teams licensed by the British National Sporting Authority - Aston Martin, Williams, and McLaren - represent Great Britain in Formula One.
+Unlike drivers who are required to compete in the FIA Formula One World Championship under the nationality of their passport and in case of a multiple citizenship they can choose their "official" nationality, the FIA's International Sporting Code states that teams competing in the FIA Formula One World Championship shall compete under the nationality of their parent National Sporting Authority (ASN) that issued their FIA racing licence.
+On the basis of this regulation, despite the fact that most current teams are based in the UK, only the teams licensed by the British ASN—Aston Martin, Williams, and McLaren—represent the UK in Formula One.

-Teams take the nationality of their parent National Automobile Club that issued their licence for the period of validity of that licence and the change of the nationality is allowed.
-Several teams changed their nationality during their competition in Formula One, some of them even twice (e.g. Shadow in from American to British, Benetton in from British to Italian, Red Bull in from British to Austrian, Renault in from French to British and in back to French).
-At the 1997 German Grand Prix Benetton became the only team to have achieved victories while racing under two different nationalities.
-The team's nationality, determined by a racing licence that a team holds, subsequently determines a national anthem played after a race on the podium in honour of a winning team following a national anthem played in honour of a winning driver.
-(Note: E.g. both in and Benetton was owned by the French company Renault and was based in Britain, yet in case of win an Italian anthem would have been played for a winning team because the French-owned British-based team held an Italian licence in both seasons.)
+Teams take the nationality of their parent ASN that issued their licence for the period of validity of that licence and the change of the nationality is allowed.
+In the season the Shadow team became the first Formula One team to have officially changed its nationality after switching from an American racing licence to a British one.
+Several other teams followed this example and changed their nationality during their competition in Formula One as well, some of them even twice (e.g. Benetton in from British to Italian, Red Bull in from British to Austrian, Renault in from French to British and in back to French).
+At the 1997 German Grand Prix Benetton became the only team to have achieved victories while racing under two nationalities.
+The team's nationality, determined by a racing licence that a team holds (and not by a team's base nor by a team's ownership), subsequently determines a national anthem played after a race on the podium in honour of a winning team following a national anthem played in honour of a winning driver, e.g. both in and Benetton was owned by the French company Renault and was based in Britain, yet in case of win an Italian anthem would have been played for a winning team because the French-owned British-based team held an Italian licence in both seasons.

 Before the arrival of sponsorship liveries in the season the team's nationality also determined the colour of a car entered by the team; thus, Italian teams' cars were rosso corsa red, French were bleu de France blue, and British (with several exceptions, such as cars entered by teams Rob Walker, Brabham and McLaren) were British racing green.
 Since the licence is given to a team and not to a constructor, privateer teams entering cars built by constructors from another country before the 1968 season painted cars in the national colour of their home country, e.g. the French Guy Ligier's privateer team entered cars painted in bleu de France blue in and seasons despite the fact that they were built by the British constructor Cooper.